Ecolibrium3's mission is to inspire and lead change in our community toward an equitable and sustainable future.

 Stone Soup seems like magic.
 It takes the ordinary and makes it extraordinary by actively teaching the impact we can have when we work together.
 This project will have a lasting impact on Lincoln Park on many levels.

 Ecolibrium3 will be fielding a first cohort of interested residents in the Hillside and St. Louis River Corridor neighborhoods for leadership training.
-The Neighborhood Leadership Nexus will partner with residents, neighborhood organizations, and the City of Duluth to build stronger partnerships and develop leadership skills through successful completion of neighborhood projects.
+The Neighborhood Leadership Nexus will partner with residents, community organizations, and the City of Duluth Parks Department to build stronger partnerships and develop leadership skills through successful completion of neighborhood parks projects.

 With construction and remodeling costs skyrocketing in a tight market and a high need for quality affordable and market rate housing, Ecolibrium3 is turning to the experts…you!
 Using a community-responsive design process, Ecolibrium3 will be working with residents, builders, housing agencies, and others to tackle the question, “how can we create housing that meets the needs of our community, is healthy and efficient, and doesn’t break the bank?”
 Learn more…